top of page

 Structuring Training

-In order to best prepare for important competitions, the Coaches and Pathway manager discuss and implement any specific tactical, technical and/or physical requirements for individual fencers/squads, and training is structured around key qualification and Championship events.
-Where external support, such as specialist sports psychology or physiotherapy is required, the Academy staff are able to provide recommendations for professionals who have previously worked with successful fencers.
+In order to best prepare for important competitions, the Coaches and Pathway Team discuss and implement any specific tactical, technical and/or physical requirements for individual fencers/squads, and training is structured around key qualification and Championship events.

 PDFA Team August Photoshoot-50.jpg